-China is the most welcoming country when it comes to refugees, according to a new survey of citizens’ attitudes published by Amnesty International on 19 May, with Germany ranking second and Britain third.
+(19 May 2016) – China is the most welcoming country when it comes to refugees, according to a new survey of citizens’ attitudes published by Amnesty International yesterday, with Germany ranking second and Britain third.

 In its first ever report to record global acceptance of refugees, Globscan/Amnesty International surveyed more than 27,000 people across 27 countries and found that 80 percent of respondents would welcome refugees into their city, neighbourhoods or homes.